 Tuesday, July 27, 2010

-Finding Good Lines in Unusual Places
+Finding Good Lines in Unexpected Places

 I've been a fan of the Bowery Boys for a long time.
 No one will mistake their movies for great cinema, but I like them even if they're not as funny as I remember.
 TCM has been showing the Bowery Boys on Saturday mornings and last Friday had a marathon, so I've seen several of the films recently.